Home » Water Quality » Tap Water » Can You Drink Chicago Tap Water in 2023?

 • >180: very hard.

-If you’re unsure about your water hardness level, we recommend you to send your water sample to a certified water testing lab like Simplelab Technologies.
+If you’re unsure about your water hardness level, we recommend you send your water sample to a certified water testing lab like Simplelab Technologies.

 Where Does Chicago Get Its Water From?